 Although the competition is fierce nowadays.
-According to Statista, as of the first quarter of 2021, Android users were able to choose between 2.56 million apps, making Google Play the app store with the biggest number of available apps.
-Apple's App Store is the second-largest app store with almost 1.85 million available apps for iOS.
+According to Statista, as of the third quarter of 2022, Android users were able to choose between 3.55 million apps, making Google Play the app store with the biggest number of available apps.
+Apple's App Store is the second-largest app store with almost 1.64 million available apps for iOS.

 To succeed in this battleground, it is essential to choose a suitable mobile app architecture.
 Most of the apps fail due to poor architecture.
 Here's our expert overview of mobile app architecture and mobile app development process basics.

 Importance of a Good Mobile App Architecture

 In the process of creating any mobile or web application, you should make sure every component is well-built.
 Even the smallest problems that may arise in the process of creating a mobile app architecture can undermine the quality of the final result.
 As the saying goes, if you want to do something, do it well.
 This is why every popular Android and iOS application has a highly reliable mobile app architecture and successfully wins over its users.